 David Reischer, CEO/Founder at ProBono.LegalAdvice.com at LegalAdvice.com Corp

-Contract management is essential for the negotiation, formal drafting, finalization and continual monitoring of a particular contract.
-Counsel must ensure that procedures are set up to quickly and effectively to communicate any new development to the appropriate party.
+Contract management is essential for the negotiation, formal drafting, finalization, and continual monitoring of a particular contract.
+Lawyers must establish efficient procedures to promptly and clearly communicate any updates to the relevant parties.

-If this communication goes missing because there is no clear delineation of responsibility between counsel and company participants, the end result could be that parties feel under represented.
+If communication is unclear due to a lack of clear roles between lawyers and company team members, parties might feel unsupported.
 At worst, a lack of coordination can significantly increase the risk of an embarrassing mistake or misunderstanding between the parties.

 3. An Extra Form of Protection